National School Lunch Program (NSLP)

 The FFVP began as the Fresh Fruit and Vegetable Pilot Program, authorized by Congress under the Farm Security and Rural Investment Act of 2002 (P.L.
 107-171) in a limited number of States and schools.
 The purpose of the pilot was to identify best practices for increasing fresh fruit and vegetable consumption among students, and to determine the feasibility and students’ interest.
 In 2008 the Food, Conservation and Energy Act of 2008 established the FFVP as a permanent program and also expanded the FFVP nationwide to all 50 States, the District of Columbia, and the territories of Guam, Puerto Rico and the Virgin Islands.

-During the 2015-16 school year, the Hickman Mills C-1 School Nutrition Department served nearly 18,000 pounds (yes POUNDS) of broccoli to students across the district!
+The Hickman Mills C-1 School Nutrition Department serves over 17,000 pounds (yes POUNDS) of broccoli to students across the district!

 BackSnack Program - District Partnership